redstone-finance/redstone-oracles-monorepo/packages/solana-connector/solana/programs/price-adapter/README.md

   * [🙋‍Contact](#contact)
 <!-- TOC -->

-## 💡 How RedStone Blockchain Oracles work with Solana
+## 💡 How RedStone work with Solana

-_RedStone Blockchain Oracles_ use an alternative design of providing oracle data to smart contracts.
+_RedStone_ use an alternative design of providing oracle data to smart contracts.
 Instead of constantly persisting data on the contract's storage (by data providers), the information is brought on-chain only when needed (by end users).
 Until that moment data remains in the decentralized cache layer, which is powered by RedStone light cache gateways and